boytchev/etudes/index.md

 This is a repository for the source code of various 3D programlets.

+### Clipping [Three.js]
+Once a student asked me how to cap clipped object without stencil buffers and without CSG.
+It appears it is possible to make fake capping by drawing the back faces of the models (they are seen through the clipped areas) in flat colour.
+[Live demo](threejs/capping-clipping.html).

 ### Brain and motion [Three.js]
 You know that animals' brains are wired in a way to detect motion.
 The human brain is no exception.
 We use motion to detect shape, position and orientation ot objects.
 Do not believe me?
 Try it for yourself [Live demo](threejs/brain-and-motion.html).